federicoschermi/ANNDL_Plant_classification/README.md

 The goal of this project is to build a Convolutional Neural Network (CNN) model capable of distinguishing between healthy and unhealthy plants, based on images of plant leaves.

 ### Dataset
+The dataset used for this project can be found [here](https://www.kaggle.com/datasets/federicoschermi/an2dl-plants-dataset).

 The dataset consists of 5200 images, representing healthy and unhealthy plant leaves.
 Each image is a 96x96 RGB tensor.

 **Dataset Details:**